DRAGNLabs/towards-neural-programming-interfaces/README.md

-# Towards Neural Program Interfaces
+# Towards Neural Programming Interfaces

 This repository is the official implementation of "Towards Neural Programming Interfaces" (to be published and presented in NeurIPS 2020 proceedings).